Use 15 helpful strategies to prevent dog walking injuries

 Wear appropriate shoes

-Wearing shoes that provide adequate support and stability is essential since uneven terrain may cause you to slip, trip, or stumble while walking with your pet.
+Wearing the right footwear that provides adequate support and stability is essential when walking with your pet.
+Uneven terrain may cause you to slip, trip, or stumble.

 For example, if you wear slippers or flip-flops, you could easily stub your toe or even break your ankle.
 Also, consider wearing boots if it’s raining or snowing.